Media coverage of the Gulf War: U.S. television coverage and the CNN factor

 Media and television reporting during the first Gulf War received criticism.
 Columbia University professor Douglas Kellner argued that the media framed the war as an exciting narrative – turning it into a dramatic, patriotic spectacle – and that the anchors of the major American TV networks such as CBS presented a view that seemed to identify solely with the American military.
 In the book The Persian Gulf TV War, he argued that television networks and other media did not provide a balanced account of the events because this did not further the business interests of commercial networks.

 "I watched with horror and amazement CNN's coverage of the Gulf conflict," observed musician Roger Waters, who references the war on his 1992 album Amused to Death.
 "And I've viewed with mounting disgust the way in which they have built his (Ted Turner's) empire on that; their finest hour."

 General Norman Schwarzkopf referred to the driver of a vehicle in a news conference during Gulf War on January 30, 1991 as, "the luckiest man in Iraq".
 He showed a video of a laser-guided bomb destroying a bridge just after the vehicle had driven over it.

 International coverage

-In Britain, the BBC devoted the FM portion of its national speech radio station BBC Radio 4 to an 18-hour rolling news format creating Radio 4 News FM.
+In the United Kingdom, the BBC devoted the FM portion of its national speech radio station BBC Radio 4 to an 18-hour rolling news format creating Radio 4 News FM.
 The station was short lived, ending shortly after President Bush declared the ceasefire and the liberation of Kuwait.
-However, it paved the way for the later introduction of Radio Five Live.
+However, it paved the way for the later introduction of BBC Radio 5 Live.